Calculate Customer Lifetime Value and Improve Customer Service

 Can You Improve Customer Service Using Customer Lifetime Value?

 Yes, Customer Lifetime Value can be a key metric to judge the effectiveness of the customer service of a company.
 A higher overall Customer Lifetime Value would indicate that the businesses are retaining more customers, and they are regularly purchasing with high ticket sizes.
 This would indicate that these customers have a pleasant experience with the brand and can be attributed to excellent customer service being provided.
 In the same way, a low Customer Lifetime Value can be used to identify that the customer service needs improving.
-Also, if the CLV data is made available to the customer service team and chatbot software that is used, then they can provide customised support to the customers focus on ensuring that the high-value customers remain happy.
-The low-value customers also get excellent support and can be retained further.
+So, companies calculate customer lifetime value and make that data available to the customer service team.
+They can provide customised support to the customers based on customer lifetime value calculations ensuring that the high-value customers remain happy.
+Low-value customers also get excellent support and can be retained further.

 Challenges Faced By Businesses to Provide Good Customer Service